yoshikisd/cdtools/docs/source/installation.rst

    $ conda install --file conda_requirements.txt

-There are two optional dependencies which are not installed via this procedure - the dependency sphinx-argparse for building the docs, and the pathlib2 module that provides python 2 compatibility.
-These can either be installed manually via conda-forge, or otherwise they will be installed automatically by pip during the final installation step if needed.
+One optional dependencies is not installed via this procedure - the dependency sphinx-argparse for building the docs.
+Sphinx-argparse can either be installed manually via conda-forge, otherwise it will be installed automatically by pip during the final installation step if needed.

 If you manage your environment with pip, all required packges should be installed automatically.
 The only thing to be aware of is that pytorch must be compiled with MKL support, and CUDA support if you would like to use the GPU.
 For this reason, using anaconda python is strongly recommended.